Keyboard shortcuts

 Passing dispatcher directly to Zizq::Worker ignores any configured dequeue middleware chain and directly executes the dispatcher.

 If your application directly uses Zizq::Worker rather than the zizq-worker executable, you may instead provide a dispatcher implementation directly to the worker instance.
-Since a dispatcher is just any object that implements #call(job), this can easily be a proc, which is handy for ad-hoc worker instances.
+Since a dispatcher is just any object that implements #call(job), this can easily be a proc or a lambda, which is handy for ad-hoc worker instances.

 require "zizq"